tommolittle/tommolittle/README.md

 This rmd file is currently under construction

+Education and Awards
+- 2022 University of Cape Town Allan Gray Academic Awards Winner - Top Student in 3rd Year Analytics
+- University of Cape Town / Bachelor of Business Science Specializing in Analytics February 2020 - Present, Cape Town
+Included in the degree is a focus on mathematical statistics with exposure to computer science.
+Experience and proficiency in Java, Python, Tableau, and R have been achieved while doing the degree.
+Academic transcript is available upon request.
+- Google Data Analytics Professional Certificate
+March 2021 – August 2021, Online – Coursera
+This is a certification provided by Google in order to ready individuals for junior data analyst position.
+The course specializes in using R, Tableau, SQL and Spreadsheets.
+Certificate available on request.
+- Hilton College / Matric Certificate
+January 2015 – December 2019, Pietermaritzburg
+Achieved 7A’s in matric final mark, with passes in Advanced Program Mathematics and Advanced Program English.
+Matric certificate is available on request.
+Occupied a leadership role when elected as  Head of Academics.
+Matric certificate available on request.

 <!--
 **tommolittle/tommolittle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.